 Now you have Google Chrome installed on your server.

-Step 3 – How To Launch Chrome Browser on Debian 12?
+Step 3 – Launch and Run Chrome Browser on Debian 12

 You can easily launch it by running the below-given command on the terminal window: